-A draft Cook Islands Road Safety Strategy was developed following the summit, and extensive community consultation undertaken regarding its intent and objectives.
-The Cook Islands Road Safety Strategy 2016-2020 is a result of this process.
-The Strategy is aligned to global and regional strategies and identifies key priorities and areas of investment required to address road traffic incidents/crashes and related injuries and disability in the Cook Islands.
+Road Safety Summit.
+This meeting provided a forum to discuss and develop summit, and extensive community consultation undertaken regarding its intent and objectives.
+The Cook Islands Road Safety Strategy 2016-

+Stakeholders examined key drivers and preventative measures for road regional strategies and identifies key priorities and areas of investment required to address road traffic incidents/crashes and related injuries and disability in the Cook Islands.
 This Strategy has been designed to reflect the Cook Islands context and incorporates pragmatic, affordable and sustainable solutions.